deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 If you are not a fan of the variable names `timeUntilItemIsStale` and `timeUntilItemExpires`, alternatives could be `minTtl` and `maxTtl` respectively (TTL = Time To Live).

-An example of using the above class with the cache-aside strategy might look like this:
+An example of using the above in-memory cache with the cache-aside strategy might look like this:

 ```csharp
 private readonly TimeSpan TimeBeforeFetchingFreshAuthToken = TimeSpan.FromMinutes(30);